 - Class III: Health complications are not likely to result from exposure, but the product does not meet FDA manufacturing or labeling regulations.

-If you live in the Mobile, Alabama area and have suffered injury or illness due to a defective or mislabeled drug or other defective product, please contact Long & Long, Attorneys at Law today to arrange a consultation.
+If you live in the Mobile, Alabama area and have suffered injury or illness due to a defective or mislabeled drug or other defective product, please contact Long & Long by calling (877) 336-0776 or filling out our online form today to arrange a consultation.